-ING applies this principle.
-CAS Bank prepares and discusses its risk analysis and audit plan with the Management Board Banking, the Audit Committee of the Supervisory Board, the external auditor and with De Nederlandsche Bank (the Dutch central bank).
-Subsequently, CAS Bank exchanges periodically information between these stakeholders in order to update its risk analysis and audit plan (at least quarterly).
+ING Bank applies this principle.
+CAS Bank prepares and discusses its risk analysis and audit plan with the Management Board Banking, the Audit Committee of the Supervisory Board, the external auditor and with De Nederlandsche Bank (the Dutch Central Bank).
+Subsequently, CAS Bank exchanges periodically information with these stakeholders in order to update its risk analysis and audit plan (at least quarterly).